Vb2341/Hi-PEEC/README.md

 2. run ```python extraction.py``` in a terminal

 3. This will display a prompt where you are asked to select the object.
-This object name must match of the  ```/Object/``` filenames above.
+This object name must match one of the  ```/Object/``` filenames above.

 4. Next the program will display the contents of the legus_clusters_extraction.input file and ask if you want to change any settings.
 If the answer is yes the program will open vim allowing you to change the inputfile.